StarsoftAnalysis/brandysnap/UserGuide.markdown

 Very Quick Start
 ----------------

+See the README file for brief installation instructions.

 If you want to try it out without reading further, create a configuration file called brandysnap-test1.conf containing something like this: